Brett208/OP2MissionEvacuationUnderFire/Readme.txt

 ** Change Log

 Version 1.0.1
- - Move HFLInit from LevelInit to DLLMain, allowing initialization when loading a saved game
+ - Move HFLInit from InitProc to DLLMain, allowing initialization when loading a saved game